 Laxatives quickly decrease body weight: Since a bowel movement that is being induced by laxatives does not contain an exceptional amount of food, what an individual is really passing is water that has been collected in the colon after consuming the laxative.
-The weight loss that one thinks he or she is losing is really just the loss of water weight that can be quickly restored by drinking water.
+The weight loss that one thinks they are losing is really just the loss of water weight that can be quickly restored by drinking water.

 Because laxatives are sold over-the-counter, they are safe: Similar to other substances that are consumed over-the-counter, there are risks involved with the use of laxatives, especially because taking them can alter one’s normal bodily functions.
 Continual use of laxatives can lead to permanent organ damage as well as additional health issues that can be painful, hard to treat, and possibly permanent.

-Carolina House is uniquely equipped to provide treatment and rehab for eating disorers and co-occurring laxative abuse at our center in North Carolina, and servicing South Carolina and surrounding states.
+Carolina House is uniquely equipped to provide treatment and rehab for eating disorders and co-occurring laxative abuse at our center in North Carolina.

 Laxative abuse and co-occurring disorders